 When structures within the nose are too large or out of alignment, the airway can become blocked, resulting in a decreased ability to breathe, especially during sleep.
 One of the most common forms of this problem is the deviated septum, in which the center wall between the nostrils is crooked, resulting in one side of the airway being significantly smaller than the other.
 Symptoms of this condition include loud snoring, nasal congestion, and frequent sinus infections and headaches.

 Rhinoplasty for correcting breathing problems may involve the repositioning of the nasal septum, widening of the airway, or addition of support to prevent the nasal sidewalls from collapsing during inhalation.
 It is not uncommon for nose surgery to be performed for both medical and cosmetic reasons at the same time.
 Even when the motivation for surgery is purely practical, surgeons take great care to preserve the aesthetics of the nose.
-Surgery performed to correct airway obstruction is often covered by the patient’s health insurance.
+Dr. Finger does not except health insurance but offers 12-Month Financing Plans through various financial institutions.